top of page

 Purpose

-institution, location, installation date, Greek letters
+institution, location, installation date, chapter Greek letters

 Adrian College, Adrian, Michigan, 1926, Theta Beta